EurekaEffect/backpack-offer-sender/ReadMe.md

 - Supports both [Classic](https://backpack.tf) and [Next](https://next.backpack.tf) backpack.tf.
 - Supports practically every buy and sell order, including those that don't contain the trade offer button.
 - Makes use of change.
+- Rounds the price to the nearest 0.11, 0.22 etc. (Got inspired by the [Hav's fork](https://github.com/HavishH/backpack-offer-sender))
 - Avoids reusing the same items by looking into the trade offer history.

 ### Installation